aguadotzn/DataScience-D3.js/README.md

 ## Examples

-There is a folder 📂 call _Examples_ inside you can see some of cases that I used to try the library.
+There is a folder  call _Examples📂_ inside you can see some of cases that I used to try the library.

 ⚠️ Please if you have any problems installing visit the D3.js github [here](https://github.com/d3/d3).